OptimalBI/optimal-spyglass-open-source/README.md

 * Create a local copy of the repository using git clone https://github.com/OptimalBI/optimal-spyglass-open-source.git
 * Navigate to the directory in a terminal window
 * Run "mvn package" to create the .jar in the /target directory
-* Copy the OptimalSpyglass-x.x.x.-with-dependencies.jar to the desired directory.
+* Copy the OptimalSpyglass-x.x.x.-with-dependencies.jar to your desired run directory.
 * Copy the EC2.Pricing.csv to that same directory

-## Run instructions (All User): ##
+## Run instructions (All users): ##
 * Run "OptimalSpyglass-x.x.x.jar"
 * Input the password you wish to use to access the program.
 This will be used as the key to encrypt your AWS access keys for this application.
 Please use best password practices!
 * Follow the on-screen prompts to add your AWS Access Keys as required.
 * Once the app is running select the desired regions with the button on the left.
-* If any bugs are found please create a bug report in the section on github!
+* If any bugs are found please create a bug report in the section on GitHub!

 ## Security: ##
 * Security of the credentials file is the responsibility of the user